liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 Yey!
 Look at the size, do you think all of them are actual chromosomal genomes?

-We also wanna check the quality using **BUSCO** again.
+However, we already know that ONT data alone has a high error rate.
+From the genome assembly session, we know that this can be seen with e.g. BUSCO.
+BUSCO is made for genomes, and not metagonomes which will contain several genomes (and therefor also several sets of single-copy orthologes).
+However, it will still give us an indication...
+So in lack of a better option for metagenomes, we will use **BUSCO** again, to check the quality before and after we polish.
 We already know that BUSCO is available as a container in Orion

 `singularity exec /cvmfs/singularity.galaxyproject.org/b/u/busco\:5.0.0--py_1 busco --help`

-We will run BUSCO using the script you used in the genome session, which now can be found here: `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly`, called `busco.SLURM.sh` **but with a few minor changes - can you spot them?*
+We will run BUSCO using the script you used in the genome session, which now can be found here: `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly`, called `busco.SLURM.sh`

 ```
 #!/bin/bash